 Antimicrobial Copper touch surfaces are a new weapon in the fight against healthcare-associated infections and the spread of antimicrobial resistance.

-Antimicrobial resistance (AMR) threatens the effective prevention and treatment of an ever-increasing range of infections caused by bacteria, parasites, viruses and fungi.
+Antimicrobial resistance (AMR) is a threat to modern medicine, reducing our clinical options for the prevention and treatment of infections caused by bacteria, parasites, viruses and fungi.
 Of these, antibiotic-resistant bacteria have the most serious implications for health.

 Resistance arises when bacteria that cause infections survive exposure to the antibiotics that would normally kill them.
 This is a natural biological phenomenon stemming from bacteria evolving to survive, but the process is accelerated by various factors such as misuse of antibiotics, poor infection control practices and global trade and travel.